Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Complication of isolation?
 The United States finds it difficult to avoid Russia

 WASHINGTON (AP) The Biden administration likes to say that Russia has isolated itself internationally due to his invasion of Ukraine.
 Yet senior officials in Moscow have hardly been cloistered in the Kremlin.
-And now, even the United States speaks to them.
+And now even the United States wants to talk.

 Russian President Vladimir Putin was meeting with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a member of NATO.
 Meanwhile, his top diplomat, Foreign Minister Sergey Lavrov, is go around the worldsmiling, shaking hands and posing for photos with foreign leaders, including friends from the United States

-Blinken would not discuss specific details of the appeal, but said he pressed Lavrov to accept a substantial offer made by the United States for the release of imprisoned Americans Paul Whelan and Brittany Griner.
-The Russian Foreign Ministry said Lavrov strongly suggested that Blinken resume a professional dialogue in the mode of quiet diplomacy on any effort to American inmates Release.

-The phone call and handshakes cast doubt on a central element of the US strategy to end the war in Ukraine: that diplomatic and economic isolation, along with setbacks on the battlefield, would ultimately force the Russia to send its troops home.
+And on Wednesday, Secretary of State Antony Blinken said he wanted to end months of high-level US diplomatic estrangement with Lavrov to discuss the release of American detainees as well as issues related to Ukraine.
+The call has not been scheduled but is expected in the coming days.

-Even as he announced plans for the call two days earlier, Blinken continued to insist that Russia was effectively isolated.
+Even as he announced plans for the call, Blinken continued to insist that Russia was effectively isolated.
 He argued that the trip by his top officials is purely for damage control and a reaction to the international criticism Moscow is facing over the war in Ukraine.

 US officials say Russia is trying to shore up the few alliances it has left, some of which are US adversaries like Iran.
 But countries that are ostensibly U.S. partners, like Egypt and Uganda, also warmly welcome top Russians.